 A time-old proven treatment for nausea, ginger has also been scientifically proven to be helpful in dealing with nausea caused by motion sickness as well as morning sickness.
 It is as effective as anti-nausea medicine, but without the side effects (such as ‘cottonmouth’ and lethargy)

 7. Basil - Indigestion

-Studies suggest that the eugenol in basil is highly effective as a gastric painkiller, nausea reduction, cramping and diarrhea by eliminating bacteria like Salmonella and Listeria.
+Studies suggest that the eugenol in basil is highly effective as a gastric painkiller, nausea reduction, cramping and diarrhea by eliminating bacteria Salmonella and Listeria.
 Basil is also effective at preventing halitosis.